NVombat/Email-Spam-Detection-and-Filtering/README.md

 * Separating data as text (message) and labels (category)

 ### Splitting the dataset
 The dataset is split into train and test sets in the ratio 80:20.

 ### Feature Extraction
 Text data is transformed into feature vectors that can be used as input for the model.
 Y_train and Y_test values are converted to integers.

 ### Model Creation
-Two models are used - namely, Logistic Regression and Naive Byaes Theorem, and their performance is compared.
+5 models are tested and used - namely, Logistic Regression, Support Vector Machine, Decision Tree, Random Forest and Naive Byaes Theorem, and their performance is compared.

 ### Analysis
 ![image](https://user-images.githubusercontent.com/60508605/162611803-1d7e46f4-584c-45db-934f-cf85bfc8f56e.png)

 ### Result
-The Logistic Regression model gives an accuracy of 0.9659 on the test set while the Niave Bayes theorem gives an accuracy of 0.9892.
+The Logistic Regression model gives an accuracy of 0.9659 on the test set, Support Vector Machine achieves an accuracy of 0.8966, Decision Tree predicts with an accuracy of 0.9131, Random Forest achieves an accuracy of 0.9758 while the Naive Bayes theorem gives an accuracy of 0.9892.

 ## Installation
 * Clone the repo `https://github.com/NVombat/Email-Spam-Detection-and-Filtering.git`
 * Run the following command on cmd
-  `python spam_predictor.py`
+  `python main.py`

 ## Screenshots
 ![WhatsApp Image 2022-04-12 at 7 54 20 PM (1)](https://user-images.githubusercontent.com/60508605/162991626-891ec434-ebe8-497f-92f8-ea259ec90824.jpeg)
 ![WhatsApp Image 2022-04-12 at 7 54 20 PM](https://user-images.githubusercontent.com/60508605/162991652-b3e3f837-f805-434d-b3ef-1ff0984329d8.jpeg)